tekktrik/build-mpy-cross-action/README.rst

      Argument Name                                 Description                                       Default                              Notes
 ======================= ===================================================================== ==================== =====================================================================
 github-token            Your GitHub token                                                     N/A                  N/A
-circuitpy-tag           The version of CircuitPython to compile for                           N/A                  You can use any valid tag (or branch) from ``adafruit/circuitpython`` zip-filename            The name of the ZIP file that will be attached                        "mpy-release.zip"    N/A circuitpython-repo-name The name of the clone CircuitPython repo                              "circuitpython-repo" Change if it conflicts with another file mpy-directory           The directory to search for files to compile                          "." (top folder)     Becomes the basis for filepaths in ``mpy-manifest-file`` mpy-manifest-file       A file with a list of files to compile or exclude                     ""                   If none is given, all files in ``mpy-directory`` are used mpy-manifest-type       Whether the files in the manifest file should be included or excluded "include"            N/A
+mpy-cross-version       The version of mpy-cross to download and use                          8.0.5                You can specify any version from ``https://adafruit-circuit-python.s3.amazonaws.com/index.html?prefix=bin/mpy-cross`` zip-filename            The name of the ZIP file that will be attached                        "mpy-release.zip"    N/A mpy-directory           The directory to search for files to compile                          "." (top folder)     Becomes the basis for filepaths in ``mpy-manifest-file`` mpy-manifest-file       A file with a list of files to compile or exclude                     ""                   If none is given, all files in ``mpy-directory`` are used mpy-manifest-type       Whether the files in the manifest file should be included or excluded "include"            N/A